bees-hive/elegant-git/docs/commands.md

 Rebases the head of the remote default development branch into the current one and pushes the branch to the remote default upstream repository.

+The command doesn't allow to push a protected branch.

 A `[branch-name]` name is a name of a remote-tracking branch in the remote default upstream repository.
 By default, it is equal to the name of the current